Dirac Theory in Hydrodynamic Form: INTRODUCTION

 One of the most attractive features of the bohmian formulation was that it allowed for a much easier way to see what quantum mechanics was all about.
 Quantum mechanics in bohmian form was not only computing results but also giving a meaning to the elements of the theory.

-The visualization of quantum mechanics received an additional emphasis with the polar decomposition of complex functions, for which bohmian mechanics would be converted into a form that was analogous to a special type of hydrodynamics for an incompressible fluid \cite{TT}.
+Such a visualization of quantum mechanics received an additional emphasis with the polar decomposition of complex functions, for which bohmian mechanics could be converted into a form that was analogous to a special type of hydrodynamics for an incompressible fluid \cite{TT}.

 However, not all was well.
 Some difficulties of the formulation were discusses by Takabayasi himself precisely in reference \cite{TT}.
 One of the most important concerned the definition of velocity for particles.
-Some aspects of this criticism were soon addressed by Bohm \cite{B-T}.
+Some aspects of this criticism were soon addressed also by Bohm \cite{B-T}.

 Just the same, problems seemed to remain.
 One of the major issues to face when defining velocities is that there is no satisfactory definition in non-relativistic cases.
 The bohmian mechanics circumvents the problem by defining the velocity as ratio of momentum over mass.
-While this definition has many problems that can be forgiven within a non-relativistic environment, the exact proportionality $\vec{P}\!=\!m\vec{u}$ holds only in total absence of spin.
+While this definition has many problems that can be forgiven within a non-relativistic environment, the exact proportionality given by $\vec{P}\!=\!m\vec{u}$ holds only in total absence of spin.

 In presence of spin, the Schr\"{o}dinger equation is modified into the Pauli equation.
-One more time the corresponding Bohm model is due to Bohm \cite{Bohm-Schiller}.
+One more time the corresponding Bohm model is due to Bohm himself \cite{Bohm-Schiller}.

 And again, bohmian mechanics in presence of spin can be written in hydrodynamic formulation \cite{Takabayasi1954}.